Boston E-1 and E-2 Visa Lawyer for Treaty Traders and Investors

 Although each case is evaluated individually by the State Department, generally the following rules apply in terms of minimum investment expectations:

-For investment enterprises valued at less than $500,000
+For investments valued at less than $500,000

-- A minimum of 75% of the total value of the enterprise or for small to medium sized businesses, more than half of the value of the business
+- For most companies, the investment must equal at least 75% of the total value of the business, or for small to medium-sized businesses, the investment must be more than half of the business’s value.

-For investment enterprises valued between $500,000 and $3 million
+For investments valued between $500,000 and $3 million

-- A minimum of 50% of the value of the business or a flat $1,000,000 is expected to be invested
+- Generally, at least 50% of the value of the business, or a flat investment of $1,000,000, is expected.

-For investment enterprises valued at over $3 million
+For investments valued at over $3 million

-- A minimum of 30% of the value of the business or a flat $1,000,000 is expected to be invested
+- At least 30% of the value of the business, or a flat investment of $1,000,000, is generally required.

 All of the following three elements must exist for the E visa to be obtainable: